 How to Manage Google Location History from Multiple Devices?

 Android phones and other smartphones with inbuilt GPS can report User’s location to online services with absolute accuracy.
+Google location history is mostly turned on continuously to provide users a better user experience at the cost of privacy.
 Most smartphone applications require the location access of the User as well as the User’s location history to provide the optimum User experience.
 Let’s say Users who installed weather app in their devices needs to ensure their GPS location to get a perfect weather report.
 A real-time GPS location access by a weather widget is more useful than a preset location.

 In this tutorial, we will cover how to manage Google location History from multiple devices.